Independent Liberal Party (Trinidad and Tobago)

-The Independent Liberal Party is a political party of Trinidad and Tobago.
+The Independent Liberal Party was a political party of Trinidad and Tobago.
 It was formed in July 2013, after Jack Warner was not reselected as the candidate for the Chaguanas West by-election for the United National Congress (UNC) party.
 It was launched at a political rally, in Jubilee Grounds, Pierre Road, Chaguanas.

-Founder Jack Warner resigned in September, 2015 following the party defeat in the 2015 general election.
+Founder Jack Warner resigned in September, 2015 following the party's defeat in the 2015 general election.
 He was replaced by attorney Rekha Ramjit, who had previously served as the party's chairman, and who defeated Simeon Mahabir in a 10 October 2015 internal party election.

 Campaigns

 Chaguanas West by-election 2013

 Jack Austin Warner fought the Chaguanas West by-election on 29 July 2013, and won, beating out the closest candidate Kadijah Ameen by a 2 to 1 margin.

-2013 Local Government Elections
+2013 Local Government elections

 The party contested 136 electoral districts in the local government elections on October 21, 2013.
 They won 102,918 votes and 3 seats: two at the Chaguanas Borough Corporation and one at the Tunapuna/Piarco Regional Corporation.
-During the elections for both Mayor and Deputy Mayor at the deadlocked Chaguanas Borough Corporation on November 6, 2013, one of the elected ILP councillors, Faaiq Mohammed chose to vote for UNC candidate Vandana Mohit over the ILP’s candidate Falisha Isahak citing 600 constituents signed a petition objecting to the appointment of Isahak.
+During the elections for both Mayor and Deputy Mayor at the deadlocked Chaguanas Borough Corporation on November 6, 2013, one of the elected ILP councillors, Faaiq Mohammed chose to vote for UNC candidate Vandana Mohit over the ILP's candidate Falisha Isahak citing 600 constituents signed a petition objecting to the appointment of Isahak.
 Mohammed was accused by Warner for taking a $2.5 million bribe from the UNC and was expelled from the ILP.
 A defamation claim was brought against Warner that Mohammed won in 2014.